How To: Remove Rust from Chrome

 High-quality chrome plating is expensive.
 To cut costs, some manufacturers use cheaper chrome paint that mimics the look of the real deal.
 The methods described below involving the use of brass wool, #0000 steel wool, and aluminum foil will all scratch paint, expose more of the metal to air, and make the corrosion even worse.
 If you’re not sure whether you’ve got real chrome of chrome paint, try the foil, brass or steel wool in an inconspicuous spot first to see if it scratches the finish.
 If it does, choose either the mild-acid or rust penetrant rust remover method and use a rag.

-STEP 1: Clean the chrome.
+STEP 1: Wipe down the chrome.

 For bath and kitchen fixtures, start by removing all traces of soap scum using a soap scum cleaner.
 For other chromed surfaces that may not have remnants of soap, a degreasing cleaner like dish soap will work just fine to remove all surface dirt.
 Wipe with a clean rag or paper towel.